polent/b/content/blog/TheAgenticDesignWorkflowOrchestratingMCPAndAIForScale/TheAgenticDesignWorkflowOrchestratingMCPAndAIForScale.md

 This fragmentation leads to what we call the **"re-inventing the wheel" problem**: design components are meticulously crafted in design tools, only to be laboriously re-implemented by developers.
 Industry estimates suggest this traditional approach contributes to approximately **30% waste** in time and resources across the design-to-development lifecycle.

-Design systems, while intended to solve this, often become rigid **"golden cages"** — systems too inflexible to adapt to evolving project needs and technology stacks.
+Design systems, while intended to solve this, often become rigid **"golden cages"**, systems too inflexible to adapt to evolving project needs and technology stacks.
 The absence of a seamless, bidirectional flow between design artifacts (Figma components, design tokens) and development assets (Storybook components, production code) creates friction, delays, and perpetual synchronization challenges.
 This is exacerbated in complex, multi-platform environments where consistency and rapid iteration are paramount yet frequently undermined by the very processes designed to ensure them.

 ## The Proposed Workflow (Step-by-Step)